 Relationships, family, career, trauma and illness can sometimes impact our lives in ways that cause us to suffer and become stuck.
 Sometimes our friends, family and own best efforts are not sufficient to help us move forward.

-Depression is often experienced as a failure to meet our personal expectations, leading us to turn in and on ourselves.
-It can sometimes be due to a circumstance/change in circumstances or pattern of thinking that has emerged.
+Depression is often experienced as a failure to meet our personal expectations, leading us to turn on ourselves.
+This can sometimes be due to a circumstance/change in circumstances or pattern of thinking that has emerged.
 For some, it is a common or familiar state that has been present over time.
-I believe the most predominant symptom of depression is a loss of pleasure or joy in the experience of living life.
+One predominant symptom of depression is a loss of pleasure or joy in the experience of living life.

 Other lasting symptoms may include: